ICanBoogie/ICanBoogie/README.md

 # ICanBoogie [![Build Status](https://travis-ci.org/ICanBoogie/ICanBoogie.svg?branch=2.0)](https://travis-ci.org/ICanBoogie/ICanBoogie)

-__ICanBoogie__ is a high-performance micro framework for PHP 5.4+.
+__ICanBoogie__ is a high-performance micro-framework for PHP 5.4+.
 It is written with speed, flexibility and lightness in mind.
 ICanBoogie doesn't try to be an all-in-one do-it-all solution but provides the essential features to quickly and easily build web applications.

-ICanBoogie packages offers the following features: Prototypes, ActiveRecords, Internationalization, Modules, a RESTful API, Request/Dispatch/Rescue/Response, Operations, Events, Sessions, Routing, Caching and more.
+It is easily extensible, and a variety of packages are available to complement its features with internationalization, translation, ORM, facets, mailer, and many more.

 Together with [Brickrouge](http://brickrouge.org) and [Patron](https://github.com/Icybee/Patron),
 ICanBoogie is one of the components that make the CMS [Icybee](http://icybee.org).
 You might want to check these projects too.

+### What does _micro_ mean?

+_micro_ mean that the core features of ICanBoogie are kept to the essential, the core is simple but greatly extensible.
+For instance, ICanBoogie won't force an ORM on you, although its [ActiveRecord](https://github.com/ICanBoogie/ActiveRecord) implementation is pretty nice.
+In this same fashion, its routing mechanisms are quite agnostic and let you write your very own dispatchers if you want to.

+### Configuration and conventions

+ICanBoogie and its components are usually very configurable and come with sensible defaults, and a few conventions.
+Configurations are usually located in "config" folders, while locale messages are usually located in "locale" folders.
+Components configure themselves thanks to ICanBoogie's _auto-config_ feature, and won't require much of you other than a line in your `composer.json` file.